DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 For the [full list of command line options](https://github.com/DiligentGraphics/DiligentTools/tree/master/RenderStatePackager#command-line-arguments), run the packager with `-h` or `--help` option.

-If you use CMake, you can define a custom command to build the archive:
+If you use CMake, you can define a custom command to create the archive as a build step:

 ```CMake
 set(PSO_ARCHIVE ${CMAKE_CURRENT_SOURCE_DIR}/assets/StateArchive.bin)